gudavalli/planventure/planventure-account/PROMPTS.md

-# Building the Planventure API with GitHub Copilot
+# Building the Planventure Account Service with GitHub Copilot

-This guide will walk you through creating a Flask-based REST API with SQLAlchemy and JWT authentication using GitHub Copilot to accelerate development.
+This guide will walk you through creating a Flask-based authentication service with SQLAlchemy and JWT authentication using GitHub Copilot to accelerate development.

 ## Prerequisites